Dr Heide Kunzelmann

-In the same year, she was appointed Director of the Ingeborg Bachmann Centre for Austrian Literature at the Institute of Germanic Studies at the University of London, a position she continues to hold in connection with the Lectureship in German at Kent.
-The IBC is a centre at the School of Advanced Studies that facilitates Austrian literary and cultural research in and outside the UK.
-The promotion of an Austrian Studies network is also the main focus of the blog austrianresearchuk.wordpress.com.
+In the same year, she was appointed Director of the Ingeborg Bachmann Centre for Austrian Literature at the Institute of Modern Languages Research (IMLR) at the University of London, a position she continued to hold in connection with the Lectureship in German at Kent until August 2017.

 Before coming to Kent, Dr Kunzelmann was College and University lecturer in German and Austrian Studies, first as a Lektorin in the Austrian Academic Exchange Programme at Aston University Birmingham 2003-2007, and then as a Sessional lecturer at Royal Holloway University of London, the University of Nottingham, and Queen Mary.
-Her research focuses on post-war Austrian literature and culture, especially the Austrian avant-garde and the Wiener Gruppe, and on theories of authorship and change.
-Her current research is on the theoretical foundation of the ‘protean’ in postmodern literature and on the ‘irritated self’ in literature and the aspect of ‘instability’ as aesthetic strategy.
-She also works on Austrian Intellectual History.back to top
+Her research focuses on post-war Austrian literature and culture, especially the Austrian avant-garde and the Wiener Gruppe, as well as on theories of authorship and change.
+She writes for the Times Literary Supplement and has appeared in the BBC Radio 3 series Free Thinking.

 Also view these in the Kent Academic Repository